 Check the Uttarakhand tourism website for more useful details about trekking in Uttarakhand.
 Also, two more treks I have written about in Uttarakhand that is worth visiting during your trip to Gurudwara Shri Hemkund Sahib are Gangotri To Gomukh Trek (that is one of the Char Dham destinations of Yamunotri, Gangotri, Kedarnath, Badrinath) and the relatively offbeat Darma Valley trek.

 Should You Get A Guide Or Buy A Package?

 To be honest, nothing is needed.
-Hiring a guide in the Valley of Flowers makes sense for those who want expert information about the flora and fauna inside the park but hiring a guide for Hemkund Sahib is a stupid idea.
+Hiring a guide the Valley of Flowers makes sense for those who want expert information about the flora and fauna inside the park but hiring a guide for Gurudwara Shri Hemkund Sahib trek is a stupid idea.

 Those visiting for leisure and to click pictures certainly need no guide.
 The trek throughout (starting from Govindghat to all the way to the Valley of Flowers and Hemkund Sahib) is just one straight road and no sane person can possibly lose a track of!

 But a travel package if you want to be pampered and enjoy the little luxuries and the added comfort.

-Have you done the Hemkund Sahib and the Valley of Flowers Trek?
+Have you done the Gurudwara Shri Hemkund Sahib trek?
 Would you like to add any tips for other readers?
-Please spill in comments below!
+Please spill in the comments below!

 Comprehensive guide for aspiring trekkers.
 Pictures are beautiful.

 Thank you for your information .It increase my will power